 Our application procedure is divided into two stages.
 This ensures that our applicants will not be charged the application fee normally levied by the Auburn University Graduate School.
 In the first stage, you download and complete the application form (see the link below).
-Upon completion of the application, submit it by e-mail to the Graduate Admissions Committee in the Department of Chemistry and Biochemistry (email@example.com).
+Upon completion of the application, submit it by e-mail to the Graduate Admissions Committee in the Department of Chemistry and Biochemistry (firstname.lastname@example.org).
 In addition, you are asked to send a copy of your official transcripts by email (official transcripts are to be sent by your university in a sealed envelope to the address below), GRE scores, and TOEFL scores to the same e-mail address.
-Please send all documents in Microsoft Word or pdf format.
-Finally, have the three references you identify in your application send their letters of recommendation to the Graduate Admissions Committee (firstname.lastname@example.org).
+Please send each document in a separate Microsoft Word or pdf file format.
+Finally, have the three references you identify in your application send their letters of recommendation to the Graduate Admissions Committee (email@example.com).
 Upon receipt of your complete application, the Graduate Admissions Committee will review your application.
 If your application is favorably reviewed, and you are extended an offer from the Department of Chemistry and Biochemistry, you will be given instructions for the second stage of your application to the Graduate School.
 Importantly, once you are accepted by the Department of Chemistry and Biochemistry your application and acceptance to the Graduate School is typically a mere formality.

 Below is the information you will need to complete your initial application to the Department of Chemistry and Biochemistry: